niccit/easy-remote/README.md

 <img src="docs/remote_with_side_mount_keyboard_side.jpg" width="400" height ="400"/>

-- Every so often the screen is stick on "Loading Please Wait"
+- Every so often the screen is stuck on "Loading Please Wait"
    - See the To-Do list

 - Every so often the remote is unresponsive when pressing a button or it takes a long time to start handling the button request